OWASP/owasp-mastg/techniques/ios/MASTG-TECH-0055.md

 Refer to ["Installing Apps"](#installing-apps) to learn about other installation methods.
 Some of them doesn't require you to have a macOS.

 > This repackaging method is enough for most use cases.
-For more advanced repackaging, refer to ["iOS Tampering and Reverse Engineering - Patching, Repackaging and Re-Signing"](0x06c-Reverse-Engineering-and-Tampering.md#patching-repackaging-and-re-signing).
+For more advanced repackaging, refer to ["Repackaging and Re-Signing"](../../techniques/ios/MASTG-TECH-0092.md "Repackaging and Re-Signing").